Danielmnop/DegenGaming-ERC20/README.md

 ### How to run this program?
 To run this program, you can use Remix, an online Solidity IDE.
 To get started, go to the Remix website at https://remix.ethereum.org/.

 Once you are on the Remix website, create a new file by clicking on the "+" icon in the left-hand sidebar.
-Save the file with a .sol extension (e.g., degenGaming.sol).
+Save the file with a .sol extension (e.g., DegenGiftCards.sol).
 Copy and paste the following code into the file:

 ```
 // SPDX-License-Identifier: MIT